OctopusDeploy/blog/blog/2019-11/containerizing-your-application/index.md

  - Docker
 ---

-Designing your application to run in a container has become quite a trend, but where do you start?
+Designing your application to run in a container has become quite popular, but where do you start?
 How do you take an existing application and make it container compatible?
 In this post, I aim to demystify what it means to containerize your application.

 ## Containers
 Similar to VMs, containers have their own RAM, CPU, and filesystem.
 However, containers rely on the host operating system (OS) for a lot of their base functionality, which makes them lightweight and portable.
 Where a VM requires its own OS and all of the specialized components for an application to be installed, a container bundles the required components for the application to function into what is known as an `image`.
 These images are completely self-contained and immutable, meaning they cannot be modified during their life.
 If an update needs to be made to a container, any running instances must be destroyed before being replaced by the new version.
-This can be a problem if the container needs to retain any data (such as a database), though, there are ways to persist data when a container is destroyed and replaced by using persistent volumes and persistent volume claims.
+This can be a problem if the container needs to retain any data (such as a database), though, there are ways to persist data when a container is destroyed.

 ## Docker
 The most popular container technology is Docker.
 Docker is an engine installed on either Windows or Linux that uses OS-level virtualization to run containers.
 At the time of this writing, containers are built for either Windows or Linux and are not cross-platform.
 A hypervisor/virtual machine (VM) architecture looks like this:
+NOTE: a hypervisor is the technology that runs VMs such as Windows Hyper-V or VMWare ESXi.

 ![](https://www.docker.com/sites/default/files/d8/2018-11/container-vm-whatcontainer_2.png)